EARTH AND SUN

 Kenny Quinn, founder of Earth and Sun Sustainable Builders, is a highly skilled builder.
 From concept to beautifully finished carpentry, he has the talent and skill to do the job.
 Caring for the environment is one of the values he holds with the highest of integrity.
 Helping others to be more self-sustaining in the way they live on this planet is one of the things he does best — sustainable building being key.

 OTHER KEY PLAYERS

 We'll be building Kelly's home, Miracolo.

-After twelve years in Taos, it's time for Kelly's roots to really take hold.
-She has found land she loves, in the neighborhood where she has lived since 2008.
+After twelve years in Taos, Kelly descided to let her roots really take hold.
+She found land she loves, in the neighborhood where she has lived since 2008.
 All the pieces started fitting together, with miraculous wonders along the journey ... this is how the land came to be named Miracolo.

-Kelly designed the layout of her home, over and over again, until deciding on the final design we'll be constructing.
-She is the owner-builder-contractor.
-She's working along side Kenny Quinn to facilitate this Earth and Sun Sustainable Builders workshop.
+Kelly designed the layout of her home, over and over again, until deciding on the final design, through collaboration with builder Kenny and architect Mark Goldman.
+Kelly is the owner-builder-contractor.
+She's working along side Kenny to facilitate this Earth and Sun Sustainable Builders workshop.